h-arry-smith/h-arry-smith.github.io/content/about.md

 ---
 title: "About"
 date: 2020-12-29T11:28:15Z
-draft: true
+draft: false
 ---

-# About Page
+# About me.

 :wave: Hey, I'm Harry.
 I'm one of a triplet living in the south of the UK.
 \